Salem City FC

-Salem City FC is an American amateur soccer club based in Bermuda Run, North Carolina that fields a men's team in USL League Two, and a women's team as the North Carolina Fusion in the USL W League.
-The teams plays their home games at the Truist Sports Park.
+Salem City Football Club is an American amateur soccer club based in Bermuda Run, North Carolina that fields a men's team in USL League Two, and a women's team as the "North Carolina Fusion" in the USL W League.
+The teams play their home games at the Crater Stadium.

 History

-The team, which was named Greensboro Dynamo until 1996, was owned by Neil Macpherson, a passionate follower and former shareholder of English football club Nottingham Forest, as could be seen from the similarities between the crest of Greensboro Dynamo and the crest of Forest.
+The team, which was named "Greensboro Dynamo" until 1996, was owned by Neil Macpherson, a passionate follower and former shareholder of English football club Nottingham Forest, as could be seen from the similarities between the crest of Greensboro Dynamo and the crest of Forest.

-Rebrand as North Carolina Fusion U-23

-In 2018, the Carolina Dynamo merged with NC Fusion to form North Carolina Fusion U-23.
-The team would go on to win four conference titles, four division titles and make one national final appearance.

-Rebrand as Salem City FC

-In 2023, the club was purchased by a private group who rebranded the Club as Salem City FC, seeking to link the team more directly with Winston-Salem.
+In 2018, the Carolina Dynamo merged with NC Fusion to form "North Carolina Fusion U-23".
+In 2023, the club was purchased by a private group who rebranded the club as "Salem City FC", seeking to link the team more directly with Winston-Salem.